Are Studio Portraits Making A Come Back?

 - Studio photography offers privacy.
 You can choose whoever you want to be with you during the shoot.
 Nobody else is watching on as you have your portraits taken.

 - For a formal, professional portrait it is hard to go past the studio setting.
 The studio provides a timeless classic look.

-- An indoor setting can provide a fewer distraction for children in family portraits.
-Often parks and beaches can provide too much stimuli for young kids and it is hard to get their attention and therefore can take more time to get the perfect shot.
+- An indoor setting can provide fewer distractions for children in family portraits.
+Often parks and beaches can provide too many stimuli for young kids and it is hard to get their attention and therefore can take more time to get the perfect shot.